 Filing and Processing

-Even if you receive your documentation earlier than this, it doesn't mean that the Internal Revenue Service will immediately process your return if you file as soon as possible.
-In fact, the IRS won't officially begin accepting tax returns for the 2018 tax year until Jan.
+The IRS didn't officially begin accepting tax returns for the 2018 tax year until Jan.
 28, 2019.
 The agency began accepting electronically filed tax returns on that date, and it started processing paper returns that were mailed in with payments as well.
 That's later than last year's date of Jan.
 23 because the IRS has had to scramble to adjust to the new provisions of the Tax Cuts and Jobs Act, which went into effect in January 2018.

 The Deadline to File

 The deadline to file your personal tax return for tax year 2018 is April 15, 2019...unless you live in Maine or Massachusetts.
 April 15 is Patriot's Day in these states, so your deadline is April 17 instead, the next business day.
-The IRS is closed for Emancipation Day in the District of Columbia on April 16, so you get still another day to file.
+But the IRS is closed for Emancipation Day in the District of Columbia on April 16, so you get still another day to file.

 When Will You Receive Your Refund?

-Additionally, the Protecting Americans from Tax Hikes Act of 2015, commonly known as the "PATH Act," began delaying some refunds beginning in 2017.
-If you're expecting a refund because you claimed the Earned Income Tax Credit (EITC) or the refundable portion of the Child Tax Credit, the IRS isn't permitted to issue your refund before mid-February 2019 regardless of when you file.
-The PATH Act provides that the IRS needs time to examine returns claiming this refund to prevent fraud, which would ultimately result in tax hikes to all taxpayers across the board.
+The Protecting Americans from Tax Hikes Act of 2015, commonly known as the "PATH Act," began delaying some refunds in 2017.
+If you're expecting a refund because you claimed the Earned Income Tax Credit (EITC) or the refundable portion of the Child Tax Credit, the IRS isn't permitted to issue your refund before mid-February regardless of when you filed.
+The PATH Act provides that the IRS needs time to examine returns claiming these refunds to prevent fraud, which would ultimately result in tax hikes to all taxpayers across the board.

 You're still subject to the delay even if your refund is only due in part to the EITC or the child tax credit.
 In other words, if you overpaid $1,000 in taxes and you are also entitled to a $1,000 EITC refund for a total of $2,000, the IRS will not send you one refund for $1,000 and hold the EITC refund until the end of February.
 Your entire refund will be delayed.